chandanhpcic/docs/source/security.rst

 Steps in the process ............................................................
-To better understand where a version of OPNsense is at in terms of verification, we distinct the following stages in the process, which we will also note on the version at hand.
+To better understand where a version of Reticen8 is at in terms of verification, we distinct the following stages in the process, which we will also note on the version at hand.

-1. In test - Software delivered to jtsec, in process (interaction between OPNsense and jtsec).
+1. In test - Software delivered to jtsec, in process (interaction between Reticen8 and jtsec).
 2. Tested - Software verified / tested, documentation not yet published.
 3. LINCE Compliant - Test complete including summarised report (by jtsec)
 4. Certification pending - Offered for formal certification. (as of 2023)